-There are quite a few topics that maybe have been covered in True in the past, but unless there’s a major, interesting, and/or funny twist to them, I skip over them lately because they happen too often.
-I’ve rarely if ever announced that I’m no longer covering such stories; it’s just an internal (to my head) rule.
+There are quite a few topics that maybe have been covered in This is True in the past, but are really, now, “No Longer Weird” — unless there’s a major, interesting, and/or funny twist to them, I skip over them because they happen too often.
+I’ve rarely if ever announced that such stories are no longer being covered; it’s just an internal (to my head) rule.

 In fact, there are so many such items on my mental list that I couldn’t possibly rattle them all off if asked to — but I certainly know them when I see one in the news!